rifah07/portfolio/readme.md

-This is a personal portfolio project using MERN stack
+This is a personal portfolio project using simple stack